brihadeesh/brihadeesh.github.io/content/blog/albums-of-the-year-2022.md

 +++
-title = "Albums of the Year (2022)" author = ["peregrinator"] date = 2023-02-03T17:24:00+05:30
+title = "Albums of the Year (2022)" author = ["peregrinator"] date = 2023-02-27T23:28:00+05:30
-draft = true
+draft = false
 toc = false
 +++

-I dread publishing lists of this kind especially because I have a tendency to forget artists and albums, often even those that I listen to regularly.
-I also remember bands by sound and almost inevitably refuse to keep track of when albums I like were released.
-This was a good year for music in many ways.
-I -
+I dread publishing lists of this kind especially because ranking things was never something I enjoyed and since I have a tendency to forget artists and albums, often even those that I listen to regularly.
+I also remember bands by sound and almost inevitably refuse to keep track of when artists I like release new music.
+This is in no sense complete nor could I get myself to write about each of the albums - I'll perhaps get down to this sometime later.
+There is no ranking within this list for the same reasons as before.

--   got back into Death metal (see my other article on [Death metal](/blog/2022/12/finding-death-metal/))
--   explored my ass off and ventured into a good number of new kinds of metal
--   discovered several new artists
--   stayed off most modern "metalcore" and the various sub-genres of it.

-## KEN mode - Null {#ken-mode-null}
+-   KEN mode - Null

 Exasperated with everything good in life going to dogs? _Throw Your Phone in the River_!
 It's noisy, ambient with an abundance of harsh